pulumi/examples/kubernetes-ts-nginx/README.md

 https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/) example that uses Pulumi.
 This example deploys a replicated Nginx server to a Kubernetes cluster, using TypeScript and no YAML.

+There is an [interactive Tutorial available](https://pulumi.io/quickstart/kubernetes/tutorial-stateless-app.html) for this example.
+If this is your first time using Pulumi for Kubernetes, we recommend starting there.

 ## Pre-Requisites

 1. [Install Pulumi](https://pulumi.io/install/)